 Lawyers and Literature

-Becoming a lawyer involves coming to grips with a set of stories and seeing how these stories are going to hold up out in the world.
+Becoming a lawyer requires you to come to grips with various stories and to see how these stories are going to hold up out in the world.

-"When we tell our stories, we want to create a vivid and continuous dream in the listener's heart and mind.
+Telling/Living Our Stories: "When we tell our stories, we want to create a vivid and continuous dream in the listener's heart and mind.
 As John Gardner says, this dream is the aim of all fiction, all stories.
-As an analyst, therefore, I look for the language, details, memories, events, and metaphors that make the analysand's story [that is, the story of the person undergoing psychoanalysis] precise and vivid.
+As an analyst [a Jungian psychotherapist], therefore, I look for the language, details, memories, events, and metaphors that make the analysand's story [that is, the story of the person undergoing counseling] precise and vivid.
 I watch for the distractions, defenses, and narrative flaws that break the continuity of the dream.
 We all . . . have a unique, compelling, and coherent story to tell.
 When psychotherapy works, the patient can tell her or his story with narrative competence and create a powerful, vivid, and continuous dream in the analyst's mind."
 [Excerpted from The Narrative Impulse: Telling Stories, "The Educated Heart," Donald Williams, a work-in-progress]

 Williams goes on to point out that, "For most of us, the stories we depend upon work like morality plays (Seek this above all; avoid that at your peril. . .), like manuals for adulthood (Here's how to. . .), or like private prayers to soothe and protect us (Now I lay me down to sleep. . .).
 Well-ordered fictions can be reliable maps and compasses (You are here, there's a road there. . .) and sometimes cosmologies (In the beginning. . .).
 We could not make death or birth, love or tragedy, human experiences without stories.
 We would not recognize, experience, or understand the meaning of loyalty, friendship, sacrifice, wonder, grief, or desire without good stories.
 We will always need new stories and the retelling of old stories."